coreybx/docker-wordpress-certbot/README.md

 * docker-compose

 Installation Steps:
-#Bring the hosts up (Note that the database may come up first requiring another restart)
+#Bring the hosts up (Note that the database may come up slow and it may require another restart)
 #docker-compose up -d

 #Auto sign the certificate for your webserver